syrupy-project/syrupy/README.md

     return "MyCustomClass(...)"
 ```

-If you need bypass a custom object representation to use the amber standard, it is easy using the following helpers.
+If you need to bypass a custom object representation to use the amber standard, it is easy using the following helpers.

 ```python
 def test_object_as_named_tuple(snapshot):